 * A death benefit dependant is defined in the in the Income Tax Assessment Act 1997 and includes your spouse or former spouse, child aged less than 18, any other person with whom you had interdependency relationship immediately before your death or any other person who was dependent on you immediately before your death.

-If you are under 75 and self employed or earning less than 10% of your assessable income from employment you may be able to claim a full deduction for contributions you make to your super account.
+If you are under 75, you may be able to claim a full deduction for contributions you make to your super account.
 The deductible amount is, however, subject to the same limits as apply to concessional contributions.